 When does Lent start?

-While there is not agreement as to when Lent ends, there is agreement as to when it begins.
+While there is no agreement on when Lent ends, there is agreement on when it begins.
 Lent begins 40 days before Easter, on a Wednesday, which is traditionally known as Ash Wednesday.

 What is the purpose of Lent?